dwh452/pek/README.md

 to be given to someone with minimal technical skills, such that they have a reasonable chance of getting its dependencies installed and running.
 I.e. communicating with your parents/siblings.

-See the COMMAND LINE OVERRIDE section at the bottom of this file to override the command line arguments and manually enter the command line arguments.
-This is most often needed in Windows environments.

 # Included Code
 These three components from other authors have been included into this script:
 ```